-Ubuntu is a Linux based operating system built on Debian‘s architecture and infrastructure.
-For the last 10 years Ubuntu has become probably the most popular and widely used Linux distribution in the world.
+Ubuntu is a Linux based operating system built on Debian’s architecture and infrastructure.
+For the last 10 years it has become probably the most popular and widely used Linux distribution in the world.

 The system is developed by a UK based company called Canonical Ltd. Canonical was founded (and funded) in 2004 by South African entrepreneur, Mark Shuttleworth.
 Canonical provides commercial support to companies using Ubuntu for a fee.
-The revenue from this support then goes towards the ongoing development of Ubuntu.
+The revenue from this support then goes towards the ongoing development of the distro.

 A South African internet mogul (who made his fortune selling his company to VeriSign for around $500 million) decided it was time for a more user friendly Linux.
 Shuttleworth, like many other technically inclined people, was a huge fan of the Debian project.
 However, there were many things about Debian that did not fit with Shuttleworth’s vision of an ideal OS.
 He took the Debian distribution and worked to make it a more human friendly distribution which he called Ubuntu.

 The word “Ubuntu” is an ancient Zulu and Xhosa word which means “humanity to others”.
-Ubuntu also means “I am what I am because of who we all are”.
-It was chosen because these sentiments precisely describe the spirit of the Ubuntu Linux distribution.
+It also means “I am what I am because of who we all are”.
+It was chosen because these sentiments precisely describe the spirit of the distro.

 First thing to notice in Ubuntu code name is that they have two word names where starting letter of both the words are same.
 For example, Ubuntu 21.04 is called “Hirsute Hippo” where both first letters of the two words starting with an “H”.

 Ubuntu version’s code names are made of two words, first being an adjective and the second one is an animal name with the same first letter.
 Another interesting fact to notice is that these code names are incremented alphabetically in each release.